 A freight forwarder is a link between the owner of the cargo and the international carrier (airline, steamship line, trucking company).
 Their primary responsibility is to ensure that the goods are transported swiftly and safely, with all the proper documentation in place.

-Here’s why you should use a freight forwarder:
+Here’s why you should always use a freight forwarder:

 Unless you are an expert in logistics, obtaining the shortest transit times available is going to be very difficult.
-You’ll also have to negotiate the best rates in the market and coordinate shipments with international carriers, which can become incredibly time-consuming.
+You will have to negotiate the best rates in the market.
+And you will also have to coordinate shipments with international carriers, which can become incredibly time-consuming.
 Especially nowadays that trying to get a hold of someone is like winning the lottery.
 Plus, it is not fun to listen to a voicemail asking you to leave a message that nobody ever returns.
 Soon enough, you will be running out of patience and be very stressed.